nanvr/NaNVR/wiki/How-ALVR-works.md

 ALVR defines some structures, macros and functions to ease error management.
 The base type used for error management is `StrResult<T>` that is an alias for `Result<T, String>`.
 Read more about Rust's Result type [here](https://doc.rust-lang.org/std/result/).

 There are many ways of logging in ALVR, each one for different use-cases.
-To make use of them you should add `use alvr_common::prelude::*` at the top of the Rust source file.
+To make use of them you should add `use shared::prelude::*` at the top of the Rust source file.

 * `error!()`, `warn!()`, `info!()`, `debug!()` (reexported macros from the `log` crate).
 Log is processed depending on the logging backend.
 * `show_e()` and `show_w()` are used to log a string message, additionally showing a popup.